| |

 donors who keep the shelves well-stocked.

-are also individual donors who drop off food at the pantry on a monthly
+are individual donors who drop off food at the pantry on a monthly

 basis, and area churches have food drives frequently.